Eating too much processed food often leads to obesity, cancer and diabetes.

 When you think of it that way, it’s easy to see that processed foods are causing obesity.

-Processed foods often contain food additives, some of which can be harmful or even life-threatening.
+Processed foods often contain food additives to help improve the flavour or texture.
+But some of these additives are harmful or even life-threatening.
 Harm can come from simply eating the additive, or, by eating a certain amount on a regular basis.

 An example is the preservatives known as sulphites - numbers 220 to 228 on food labels.
 Sulphites are linked symptoms like headaches and irritable bowel syndrome, skin rashes and behavioural problems, and asthma.